How to Create an SEO Campaign

-Finally, copy all of your keywords into one table.
+Finally, copy all of your keywords into one table for the SEO rank report.
 Now it’s time to look at the conversion side of your research.
 Go through your keywords and assign them to a specific target page.
 Then, it’s time to track them.

 Make sure you look at organic visitors, exact match search, phrase match, and keyword diversity.

 Step #5 Mobile-First SEO